 - Before your child leaves our facilities, we will teach you about the care your child will need.
 We will tell you about people and places in your community that can help you.
 Please let us know if you have concerns.
 We will work with you to find the best solution for your child and your family.

 Partner with us to Help Provide a Safe Experience for Your Child

-- Know what medications your child is on.
-Medication errors are the most common health care errors.
+- Know what medications your child is currently taking.
+Medication errors are the most common healthcare errors.

 - Educate yourself about your child's diagnosis, the medical tests she/he may undergo, and the treatment plan.

-- It is OK to ask a staff member if they have washed their hands before touching your child.
+- It is okay to ask a staff member if they have washed their hands before touching your child.

 - Let us know of changes you notice in your child.
 You are the expert in knowing if something is "not quite right."